TMJ30/Crowdfunding_ETL/README.md

 * `subcategory`
 * `contacts`
 * `campagin`

-Relationships: \t
+Relationships:
 * Campaign links to category, subcategory, and contact

 ## How to Run
 pip install pandas openpyxl psycopg2
 1. Run the ETL script or notebook
 2. Create the database

 CREATE DATABASE crowdfunding_db;
-3. Run the schema file
+4. Run the schema file
-4. Import CSV files into PostgreSQL
+5. Import CSV files into PostgreSQL

+## Key Takeaways
+* Practiced building and end-to-end ETL pipeline
+* Applied data cleaning and transformation techniques
+* Designed and implemented a relational database schema